-- A liquid outer core with an approximate radius of 3400 km.
-The outer core is in a liquid state due to high temperatures.
+A liquid outer core with an approximate radius of 3400 km.
+Due to high temperatures and pressures, the external nucleus is in a liquid state.
 It is responsible for the Earth's magnetic field.

 The Earth's mantle extends to a depth of 2,890 km, which makes it the thickest layer on Earth.
 The pressure in the lower mantle is approximately 140 GPa.

-The mantle is made up of silicate rocks rich in iron and magnesium in relation to the overlying crust.
+The mantle comprises silicate rocks rich in iron and magnesium concerning the overlying crust.
 The high temperatures in the mantle make the silicate material plastic enough to allow convection of the material in the mantle, which emerges to the surface through faults in the tectonic plates.

 It is divided into two parts:

-- Bottom part: this part is in a liquid state due to high temperatures.
+Bottom part: this part is liquid due to high temperatures.
 This molten matter is known as magma.

-The Earth's crust is the layer on which we live and it is the thinnest on the planet.
+The Earth's crust is the upper part of the Earth.
+It is the layer on which we live, and it is the thinnest on the planet.

-Below the crust is the mantle, which differs in composition and physical properties: it is more dense, it contains mainly refractory elements.
+Below the crust is the mantle, which differs in composition and physical properties: it is denser it contains mainly refractory elements.

 The earth's crust is divided:

-- The oceanic crust or hydrosphere is found at the bottom of rivers, lakes, seas, and oceans.
-It is between 5 and 12 kilometers thick.
+The oceanic crust or hydrosphere is found at the bottom of rivers, lakes, seas, and oceans.
+The hydrosphere's thickness measures between 5 and 12 kilometers.

-- The continental crust or lithosphere is the layer that occupies the rest of the surface.
+The continental crust or lithosphere is the layer that occupies the rest of the Earth's surface.
 The thickness of this layer is approximately eighty kilometers.

-What Are the Outer Layers of the Earth?
+The Atmosphere: the Outer Layers of the Earth

 The outer layers of the Earth are made up of gases.
-The set of all of them is what we know by atmosphere and is close to a thousand kilometers thick.
+The set of them is what we know by atmosphere and is close to a thousand kilometers thick.

-- Stratosphere: it is above the troposphere and is about 50 km thick.
-Unlike what happens with the other layers, in the stratosphere the temperature increases with altitude due to the ozone layer that absorbs solar radiation.
-It is the height at which airplanes fly.
+The stratosphere: it is above the troposphere and is about 50 km thick.
+The temperature increases with altitude in the stratosphere due to the ozone layer that absorbs solar radiation.
+The stratosphere is the height at which airplanes usually fly.

-- Mesosphere: it is about thirty kilometers thick and is the coldest layer on earth.
-The mesosphere destroys the vast majority of asteroids and meteorites that impact with it.
+The mesosphere: it is about thirty kilometers thick and is the coldest layer on earth.
+The mesosphere destroys the vast majority of asteroids and meteorites that impact it.

-- Ionosphere: The ionosphere contains a large amount of electrical particles due to terrestrial radiation.
+The ionosphere: The ionosphere contains many electrical particles due to terrestrial radiation.

-- Exosphere: it is the outermost layer of the atmosphere.
+The exosphere: it is the outermost layer of the atmosphere.
 It is the layer that softens the amount of solar energy that the Earth receives.
-In this layer the satellites are placed.
+In this layer, the satellites are placed.